 More Poems Joseph Hart 9781482357370 Books

 In this collection of profound poems, Joseph Hart tackles some of the bigger questions concerning what it means to be human.
-He acknowledges that we are inexorably tied to our parents and their parents before them ("A Father's Day Poem") but questions whether or not we are doomed to the fate of becoming them at the risk of losing our own identity:
+He acknowledges that we are inexorably tied to our parents and their parents before them ("A Father's Day Poem") but questions whether or not we are doomed to the fate of becoming them at the risk of losing our own identity:"The memories of dad and mummy haunt

 Your graveward travels, gramps and granny too.